Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Abstract

 \section{Abstract}

-Temperature difference-induced mist adhered to the windshield, camera lens, etc. are often inhomogeneous and obscure, which can easily obstruct the vision and degrade the image severely.
+Temperature difference-induced mist adhered to the glass, such as windshield, camera lens, is often inhomogeneous and obscure, easily obstructing the vision and severely degrading the image.
 Together with adherent raindrops, they bring considerable challenges to various vision systems but without enough attention.
-Recent methods for similar problems typically use hand-crafted priors to generate spatial attention maps.
-In this work, we propose to visually remove the adherent mist and raindrop jointly from a single image using attentive convolutional neural networks.
-We apply classification activation map attention to our model to strengthen the spatial attention without hand-crafted priors.
-In addition, the smoothed dilated convolution is adopted to obtain a large receptive field without spatial information loss, and the dual attention module is utilized for efficiently selecting channels and spatial features.
-Our experiments show our method achieves state-of-the-art performance, and demonstrate that this underrated practical problem is critical to high-level vision scenes.
+Recent methods for other similar problems typically use hand-crafted priors to generate spatial attention maps.
+In this work, we newly present a problem of image degradation caused by adherent mist and raindrops.
+An attentive convolutional network is adopted to visually remove the adherent mist and raindrop from a single image.
+A baseline architecture with general channel-wise attention, spatial attention, and multi-level feature fusion is used.
+Considering the variations and regional characteristics of adherent mist and raindrops, we apply interpolation-based pyramid-attention blocks to perceive spatial information at different scales.
+Experiments show that the proposed method can improve severely degraded images' visibility, both qualitatively and quantitatively.
+More applied experiments show that this underrated practical problem is critical to high-level vision scenes.
+Our method also achieves state-of-the-art performance on conventional dehazing and pure de-raindrop problems, in addition to our task of handling adherent mist and raindrops.